How to use Recovery mode on Mac (+ common fixes)

 How to restart Mac in Recovery mode

 Before we get into instructions on how to enter Recovery mode on a Mac, it’s important to mention that the procedures will be different for Intel-based and M1 Macs.
-Let us explain how to find out what type of processor you have.
+To find out what type of processor you have, go to System Settings > About This Mac.

 Reboot M1 Mac in Apple Recovery mode